How to Apply

 STEP ONE: Apply online!

 Ithaca accepts the Common Application exclusively.
-Just fill out the Common Application and the required Ithaca supplement online.
+Create an account and fill out the Common Application online.

 For transfer applicants, the Common Application online requires a personal essay that details your academic goals and past experience.

 Transfer students will also need: